jaspreet1388/cst8918-w25-lab12/docs/6_2-terraform-integration.md

 ```
 </details>

 That will run the `tflint` tool.
-Now add the instructions to run Terraform plan at the bottom of the file.
+Now, at the bottom of the file, add the instructions to run Terraform plan and publish the result to the GitHub PR discussion thread.

 <details><summary>Show additional workflow details</summary>